John Gano: Family

+Mary Stites had a sister named Margaret Stites who married James Manning, a Baptist minister and the first president of Brown University.

+Mary Stites died April 23, 1792 and John Gano then married Sarah Hunt on April 15, 1793.
+They remained married until his death.

 Death

-Gano passed away on August 10th, 1804 and is buried in the Daughters Of The Revolutionary War Section of the Frankfort Cemetery in Frankfort, Kentucky just beyond Daniel Boone's grave.
+Gano died on August 10, 1804, and is buried in the Daughters Of The Revolutionary War Section of the Frankfort Cemetery in Frankfort, Kentucky, just beyond Daniel Boone's grave.
 Before his death, Gano wrote and published an autobiography of his life.

 Descendants

-Gano's descendants include billionaire Howard Robard Hughes Jr., whose mother was Allene (Gano) Hughes; Rev. Stephen Gano; Admiral Roy Alexander Gano; Confederate States of America General Richard Montgomery Gano, chemist Francis Gano Benedict, and Union Generals Stephen Gano Burbridge and William Price Sanders.
+Gano's descendants include billionaire Howard Robard Hughes Jr., whose mother was Allene (Gano) Hughes; Confederate States of America General Richard Montgomery Gano, chemist Francis Gano Benedict, and Civil War Officers, William Hubbell Price, and William Price Sanders.
+The Wright brothers Orville and Wilbur, who invented the first successful airplane were Gano's 3rd great nephews through his sister Susannah.

 Alleged baptism of George Washington

-In 1889 two of Gano's grandchildren claimed in an affidavit that Gano's eldest daughter told them that Gano had baptized Washington by immersion at Valley Forge when he was one of Washington's chaplains.
+In 1889, two of Gano's grandchildren claimed in an affidavit that Gano's eldest daughter told them that Gano had baptized Washington by immersion at Valley Forge when he was one of Washington's chaplains.

 The story is rejected by a portion of secular historians.
-Dr. William Grady in his book "What Hath God Wrought" subtitled, "A Biblical Interpretation of American history" believes the account to be authentic.
+Dr. William Grady in his book What Hath God Wrought: A Biblical Interpretation of American history believes the account to be authentic.
 Washington biographer and uncle of Howard Hughes, Rupert Hughes, researched the matter and determined that Rev. Gano served with George Clinton's army, not with Washington's, that the location is sometimes given as Valley Forge and sometimes as the Potomac, that there is no documentation of Gano ever being at Valley Forge, that there is nothing in Gano's own correspondence or his biography to suggest that the event took place, and that none of the 42 reputed witnesses ever documented the event.

 Gano Chapel at William Jewell College in Missouri is named after John Gano, and displays a painting of Gano baptizing Washington.
 The school takes no stance on whether the baptism of Washington actually took place.
 The chapel also contains a sword owned by the Marquis de Lafayette that Washington purportedly gave to Gano.

 Washington's church, Anglican, believed in infant baptism and his christening is recorded as taking place on April 5, 1732, about six weeks after he was born.